jekyll/minima/_posts/2020-10-04-inner-compass.md

 #### **Business**

 - **You do not have to be the first or only business.** Look around you.
 A glass, a water bottle, a table, a chair, a notebook.
 These products have literally thousands of competitors.
 Often competitors that are pretty much identical.
 And yet people make glasses, and people make water bottles, and people make chairs and people make notebooks everyday.
 And people buy all those things too.
-In other industries, we don't have this idea that you have the be the only water bottle.
+In other industries, we don't have this idea that you have to be the only water bottle.
 We don't have this idea that, someone's already invested the water bottle, there can't be another one, but in software, we very often have this idea, of well, there already a social media software.

 #### **Productivity**